#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 impl<T: Send + ?Sized> Send for Id<T, Owned>

-because they give the same
+Id<T, Owned> are Send if T is Send because they give the same

 access as having a T directly.

-implementation requires T: Sync
+The Send implementation requires T: Sync because Id<T, Shared> give

-access to &T
+access to &T.

-Additiontally, it requires T: Send
+Additiontally, it requires T: Send because if T: !Send, you could

-, send it to another thread, and drop the clone
+clone a Id<T, Shared>, send it to another thread, and drop the clone

-get called on the other thread, and violate
+last, making dealloc get called on the other thread, and violate

-T: !Send
+T: !Send.

 impl<T: Sync + ?Sized> Sync for Id<T, Owned>